Women's football in Iran: 21st century

 In 2005, American-Iranian football player and enthusiast Katayoun Khosrowyar (Kat Khosrowyar) arrived in the country for a visit, and ended up staying and turning the game around.
 After hearing about her strengths in playing futsal, the women's president of the Iranian Football Federation as well as the later head coach of the first national team since the Revolution, called on her and asked her to stay.
 Over the ten years, Khorsrowyar helped to shift public perceptions about the sport, and participation numbers rose and a national women's team program was created, which included youth teams.
 She is better known to be the first American Iranian championing women's rights to play soccer in the Middle East, specifically in Iran.

-By the early 2010s, Iran's senior women's side were well on their way to what could have been their first appearance at an 2012 London Olympic Games.
+By the early 2010s, Iran's senior women's side were well on their way to what could have been their first appearance at a 2012 London Olympic Games.
 However, a setback occurred when FIFA banned Iran from a second-round qualifier against Jordan in mid-2011 because of their having to wear hijab, which was enforced by the government.

 After numerous meetings, FIFA eventually lifted the ban in 2014, along with the bans on turbans and kippahs for Sikh and Jewish men.
 In 2016, Iranian players wore their hijabs in a FIFA-approved tournament, the under-17 Women's World Cup held in Jordan, after for the first time in Iranian women's football history, a national team qualified for the top continental competition in 2015.
 The U20 and the U17 team's qualified for the Asian Championships in China for their respective age groups.

 Today, the Iran women's national football team competes internationally.

 The Kowsar Women Football league, established in 2007, is the primary women's football league in Iran.
 There were 11 teams participating in the 2020-21 season.
 Khatoon FC, based in Bam, is the most successful team in the history of the competition, with seven titles to their name.